In-N-Out Is Crushingly Disappointing

 Unlike a bad ex, though, In-N-Out is beloved by your friends, who encourage you to go for a quickie whenever you can.
 On my first taste, excitement slowly turned into crippling disappointment.
 It couldn't be that this legendary burger wasn't great.
 It must have been a fluke.
 So I went back and had the same experience the next day.
 Then a few months later.
 Then every single goddamned time I visited California thereafter.
 "Maybe this time, it'll be better," I'd think.
 But it's not.
 The only constant is the constant disappointment.

 Here's the worst part: on paper, I effing LOVE -- L-O-V-E -- In-N-Out.
 American cheese is a burger's best friend.
 Thick burgers are overrated.
-By all accounts, the owners are wonderful people.
+By all accounts, the owners are wonderful people who treat their workers better than any other fast food company.
 The service is great.
 At no point has a Double-Double made an uninvited Animal Style advance on me late at night.
 If I drew a picture of the perfect burger for me, it'd look exactly like a Double-Double.

 But yet, it's all amiss to me.
 Every single item.
 Let's take a closer look:

 These things are understandably divisive.
 Mainly because they taste about as flavorful as one of those stupid paper hats.
 The fact that you have to order them extra crispy to make them firm is asinine.
-These things are as limp as Hugh Hefner when his Viagra wears off.
+These things are as limp as Jack Nicholson when his Viagra wears off.
 Yes, that was tasteless.
 Just like In-N-Out's fries.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.